Aqua Teen Forever: Plantasm: Plot

-Several years ago, Frylock moved out of the Aqua Teen house in frustration.
-Some time later, Meatwad and Master Shake also had to leave and are now separated and homeless.
+Frylock moves out of the house in frustration.
+Later, Meatwad and Master Shake also have to leave and are now separated and homeless.

-Frylock works at the IT department of megacompany Amazin, which is led by reclusive and diminutive owner Neil from his llama-shaped skyscraper Llama Dolly, rumored to be a functioning spaceship.
-One day Frylock is summoned to Neil, who explains that he wishes to become taller.
-He has a scientist assistant, Elmer, who had no success in that regard and who is shown (seemingly also without success) working on creating plants with humanlike intelligence.
-Neil requests Frylock to repair one of Elmer's stretching machines, but Frylock suggests DNA splicing to clone a larger version of Neil, who enthusiastically agrees.
+Years later, Frylock works at the IT department of Amazin, a megacompany led by reclusive owner Neil from his skyscraper Llama Dolly, rumored to be a functioning spaceship.
+Frylock is eventually summoned to Neil, who wishes to become taller.
+Neil's scientist assistant Elmer had no success in that regard and is shown (seemingly also without success) working on creating plants with human-like intelligence.
+Neil requests Frylock to repair one of Elmer's stretching machines, but Frylock suggests DNA splicing to clone a larger version of Neil, who agrees.

-Later that night, Frylock is attacked by muggers and badly mutilated, before he is rescued by Neil and Elmer.
+That night, muggers attack and mutilate Frylock, before Neil and Elmer rescue him.
 Since Frylock's old shell is destroyed in the attack, he is given a new metal shell by Neil and Elmer, who admire the crystal that is attached to Frylock and powers him.
-During his reconvalescence, it seems that a friendship develops between him and Neil.

-After several failed experiments, Frylock is able to splice the DNA of a giraffe and former basketball player Shawn Kemp into Neil's, which creates an extremely tall clone.
-The clone calls himself Big Neil and immediately usurps Neil's position, locking him inside a wooden box.

-Master Shake and Meatwad arrive in short succession at former neighbor Carl's house, asking to crash with him.
+After several failed experiments, Frylock can splice the DNA of a giraffe and former basketball player Shawn Kemp into Neil's, which creates an extremely tall clone.
+The clone calls himself Big Neil and usurps Neil's position, locking him inside a wooden box.
+Meanwhile, Master Shake and Meatwad arrive at their former neighbor Carl's house, asking to crash with him.
 Carl only lets them stay in his backyard.

 Amazin has sent out scores of packages to addresses all over the United States.
-When Carl had tried to steal the packages that arrived in his neighborhood, he noticed that most of them are completely empty.
+When Carl tried to steal the packages that arrived in his neighborhood, he noticed that most of them were empty.
 Meatwad and Shake use the empty boxes to build provisional homes in Carl's backyard.
-When Carl's sprinkler turns on and soaks the boxes, they turn into animal-like plant creatures which attack and almost kill Shake, Meatwad and Carl.
-They are able to contact Frylock when they learn that he works at Amazin and try to warn him, but he is unwilling to hear their story.
-When Frylock returns to Amazin, Big Neil and Elmer fire all workers, two alien races called the Japongaloids and the Fraptaculans, who Neil had enslaved using the Llama Dolly, which is revealed to actually be a powerful spaceship.
+When Carl's sprinkler turns on and soaks the boxes, they become plant creatures that attack and almost kill Shake, Meatwad, and Carl.
+They can contact Frylock when they learn that he works at Amazin and try to warn him, but he is unwilling to hear their story.
+When Frylock returns to Amazin, Big Neil, and Elmer fire all workers, two alien races called the Japongaloids and the Fraptaculans, whom Neil had enslaved using the Llama Dolly, which is revealed to be a powerful spaceship.